aveyilagrun/coursework-1-azhar-nurgaliyeva/comp0035_coursework2.md

 ## Requirement specification method

-Methodology used is agile, which is why user stories should be used to identify requirements as it is more useful.
+Methodology used is agile, which is why ***user stories*** should be used to identify requirements as it is more useful.

+Advantages of user stories:

+- Easy to implement.
-User stories are helpful in understanding what potential users of the app might want to see in it.
-Moreover, it provides a better insight into how the users would be interacting with the features of the app.
+- User stories are helpful in understanding what potential users of the app might want to see in it.
+- It provides a better insight into how the users would be interacting with the features of the app.
+- They enable efficient and creative collaboration as it is easier for developers to understand the end result.

+Disadvantages of user stories:

+- Some requirements might not be caught clearly.
+- It is difficult to implement for big and complex projects.
+- Most users focus mostly on functional requirements rather than non-functional.
+Therefore, some essential non-functional requirements might be missed.

 ## Prioritisation method